Shaifhassan/Capston-Project---RBS/Development Plan/3_1_App Workflow.md

 **[Vendor (Shops and Restaurants) Workflow:](../App%20Work%20Flow/Vendor%20and%20Shop%20Workflow.md)**

 - `Registration and Onboarding:` Vendors register their businesses on the app, providing details such as location, offerings, and operating hours.
-- `Redemption:` Tourists redeem offers and discounts at partner vendors by presenting digital vouchers or scanning QR codes within the app.
+- `Point Redemption:` Tourists redeem offers and discounts at partner vendors by presenting digital vouchers or scanning QR codes within the app.

 **[NGO Workflow:](../App%20Work%20Flow/NGO%20Workflow.md)**